paylike/api-reference/payments/index.md

 or agreements for later use of the payment instrument for yet unknown amounts (e.g. "save card to account").

+If the amount has a higher precision than what the payment instrument supports it will be rounded up to the nearest supported amount (e.g. EUR 1.855 for a Visa card will become EUR 1.86).
+Consult https://github.com/paylike/currencies for the precision supported.

 ### `card.number`

 This field should be a token of the `pcn` type as obtained from